 Really do come true

-After a tumultuous life, punctuated by heavy drinking and drug use, Judy Garland died on this day 50 years ago.
+After a tumultuous life, punctuated by heavy drinking and drug use, Judy Garland died over half a century ago.

-Movie star, singer, mother and woman who offered hope to the downtrodden and oppressed LGBTIQ communities of the day.
+Movie star, singer, mother, and a woman who offered hope to the downtrodden and oppressed LGBTIQ communities of the day.

 We are all Friends of Dorothy.